 By bus

-RDU is connected to the GoTriangle bus system by the GoTriangle Route 100 and RDU Shuttle buses.
-These buses depart from between Zones 2 and 3 for Terminal 1 and from between Zones 6 and 7 for Terminal 2.
-It takes approximately 40 minutes to get to downtown Raleigh, 1 hour and 15 minutes to get to Chapel Hill, and 1 hour and 20 minutes to reach downtown Durham.
-Both the Chapel Hill and Durham routes require a change.
+RDU connects to the GoTriangle bus system via Route 100 and RDU Shuttle buses.
+Buses depart from between Zones 2 and 3 for Terminal 1, and between Zones 6 and 7 for Terminal 2.

-The only authorized taxi service is RDU Taxi.
-You’ll find their cabs waiting curbside at both terminals.
-There are also various licensed personal and shared transport services.
-For groups, I find that companies like My RDU Airport Shuttle often offer the best balance of convenience and affordability – but bear in mind these services must be booked in advance.
+The only authorized taxi service is Taxi Taxi, and you’ll find their cabs waiting curbside at both terminals.
+You can also book various licensed personal and shared transport services.
+For groups, I’ve found that companies like My RDU Airport Shuttle often hit the sweet spot between convenience and cost, but just remember to book these in advance.

-Many hotels in the Research Triangle area also offer a free airport shuttle service.
-Examples include the DoubleTree Suites by Hilton Hotel Raleigh – Durham and Holiday Inn Express & Suites Raleigh Airport – Brier Creek.
-However, there are more than 40 options to suit all tastes and budgets.
+Many hotels in the Research Triangle area also offer a free airport shuttle.
+Places like the DoubleTree Suites by Hilton Hotel Raleigh-Durham and Holiday Inn Express & Suites Raleigh Airport-Brier Creek are just a couple of the options available for every budget.

 By car